 The Irish Setter is a stunning breed that traces its origins all the way back to 18th century Ireland.
-They were orignally bred for hunting, but now they serve as loyal companions.
-This is an energetic and sensistive dog that is sure to impress everyone it meets.
+They were originally bred for hunting, but now they serve as loyal companions.
+This is an energetic and sensitive dog that is sure to impress everyone it meets.

 Illustration courtesy of the Swedish Kennel Club